aa-dank/app_script_review_sender/README.md

 - **revu_session_invite**
   Contains Bluebeam Revu session invite details.
 The script parses this column to extract a session ID (expected in the format `123-456-789`).
 If a valid session ID is found, it will be passed to the email template.
   _Tip:_ Ensure the session invite text contains a valid session ID, as the first matching sequence in the invite text is used.

-- **Additional Dynamic Columns**
-  Any extra columns added will be automatically passed as template variables available in the email body template.

 ---

 ## How the Script Works